-There are many SSH programs available most of them are free but there are also some commercial programs that include advanced features.
+There are many windows ssh clients to choose from, most of them are free but there are also some commercial programs that include advanced features.

 Putty is a lightweight and simple terminal program for Windows.
 It supports SSH client, telnet, SFTP, and rlogn.

 Additional features include a 32 bit and 64 bit client, which supports SSH2 and SSH1 protocols, it does allow for screen customization but it’s a bit cumbersome.

 Putty has a simple interface and is very easy to use.
 You can save sessions which allows for quick ssh access but unfortunately, it doesn’t save credentials.